nikovett/charging-planner/CONTEXT.md

 ## Price sources (three-level fallback)

 1. **ENTSO-E** — primary.
 Day-ahead 15-min prices.
 Retries 5×, backoff 5s.
+Raises `PricesNotYetAvailable` if slots don't reach tomorrow (catches partial/stale responses e.g. during maintenance).
 2. **Sähkötin** (`sahkotin.fi/api`) — actual Nord Pool 15-min prices, FI only, no API key.
 Used transparently.
 3. **nordpool-predict-fi** — ML forecast blended with realized prices.
 FI only.
 Tagged `price_source: "forecast"` in plan JSON; triggers dashboard warning.

-After a successful real-price fetch (ENTSO-E or Sähkötin), the planner checks if the last slot is before `(today+1) 12:00 UTC`.
+Both ENTSO-E and Sähkötin return **all slots including historical** (from the previous evening).
+Past slots are used by the dashboard histogram; the scheduler ignores them as it filters by window start.
+After a successful real-price fetch, the planner checks if the last slot is before `(today+1) 12:00 UTC`.
 If so, up to 12h of forecast slots are fetched for display only — grey diagonal bars in the histogram, never used for selection.

 ---